 - Interpret the role of the CPRS as it relates to Post-Rehabilitation Training.

-- Compare the difference between the marketing and public relations as it relates to both fitness professionals and post rehabilitation specialists.
+- Compare the difference between marketing and public relations as it relates to both fitness professionals and post-rehabilitation specialists.

 - Interpret realistic opportunities and earning potential for the Post-Rehabilitation Specialist.

 - Distinguish how to market, promote and utilize the advanced training and skillset as a CPRS